 - It can last from 4 to 72 hours.

-- You’re extra-sensitive to light, so much so that you may need to retreat to a darkened room.
+- You may be extra-sensitive to light; so much so that you may need to retreat to a darkened room.

-- You’re also sensitive to smells, sounds, and touch.
+- You may also be sensitive to smells, sounds, and touch.

 - You might feel sick to your stomach or throw up.

 This is the last phase.
 It usually lasts about 24 hours after the headache ends.
 You might feel: